-For the past couple months I have been volunteering for the Federation’s youth hunting events.
+For the past couple of months, I have been volunteering for the Federation’s youth hunting events.
 Soon, I will be trained as a Hunt Master.
 Once I’m old enough, I will be trained to guide, so I can share my hunting knowledge with youth.
 I have had nothing but fun so far, and I’m excited to continue volunteering in the seasons to come.
-I have met amazing people and have enjoyed sharing my passion of the outdoors with others.
+I have met amazing people and have enjoyed sharing my passion for the outdoors with others.

 Nothing makes me happier than seeing the smiles on the kids’ faces when they harvest their first animal.
 I remember the first animal I harvested and how excited I was; I love that now I get to make it possible for kids to experience the same joy and excitement.

 And so, because of the Federation, I am getting great experience in the field of wildlife conservation while gaining skills for my future career as a wildlife officer.